microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 </Grid>
 ```

-This code creates the ColumnDefinition objects and RowDefinitions objects and adds them to the Grid's [Grid.ColumnDefinitions](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Grid.ColumnDefinitions) and [Grid.RowDefinitions](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Grid.RowDefinitions) collections, respectively.
+The code in that example creates the ColumnDefinition objects and RowDefinition objects and adds them to the Grid's [Grid.ColumnDefinitions](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Grid.ColumnDefinitions) and [Grid.RowDefinitions](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Grid.RowDefinitions) collections, respectively.
 This is currently the only way to set these properties in markup.

-The new APIs in this spec allow for this equivalent syntax:
+The new features in this spec allow for this equivalent syntax:

 ```xml
 <Grid ColumnDefinitions="1*, 2*, Auto, *, 300" RowDefinitions="1*, Auto, 25, 14, 20" />